Loading the Elevenlabs Text to Speech AudioNative Player...

 Neanderthals in the Kitchen by Kellene Vaile

 Welcome back to my preparedness blog, fellow Neanderthals in the Kitchen!
 Today, we’re diving into the hotly debated topic of whether or not to use oxygen absorbers (OAs) when storing your whole grain wheat.
 Now, if you’ve read my book, “Neanderthals in the Kitchen,” you already know where I stand: OAs are a no-go if you want to keep your wheat sproutable.
+Here’s a study.
+And another.
 And let’s face it, if you’re planning for long-term food security, sprouting your grains is one of the easiest ways to have fresh veggies long after the grocery shelves are empty.

 The Case Against Oxygen Absorbers for Sprouting